The 1 Cause of Hypertension is

 Prioritizing Early Detection and Management of High Blood Pressure

-Maintaining regular physical activity, ensuring adequate sleep duration, and minimizing stress levels - all these factors contribute positively to managing your overall health status, regardless of inherited tendencies towards hypertension.
+Maintaining regular physical activity, ensuring adequate sleep duration, and minimizing stress levels are all factors that contribute positively to managing your overall health status, regardless of inherited tendencies towards hypertension.

 Conclusion